corda/corda-training-solutions/README.md

 ![Corda](https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png)

-# Corda Training Template
+# Corda Training Solutions

-This repo contains all of the instructions and class templates for the practical exercises of the Corda two day training course.
+This repo contains all the solutions for the practical exercises of the Corda two-day training course.

-This repository is divided into two parts: Java templates, and Kotlin templates.
-You may complete the training in whichever language you prefer.
+This repository is divided into two parts: Java Solutions, and Kotlin Solutions.

 # Setup